wesleyneal346/express-react-app/README.md

 ## Coding Standards

-I will attempt to use the React coding standards and best practices located ([here](https://www.jondjones.com/frontend/react/react-tutorials/react-coding-standards-and-practices-to-level-up-your-code/))
+`TODO`: Research how to implement coding standards into VS Code upon save or auto-complete.

 ## Documentation